Afsana2020/airlineSystemJava/README.md

 ![8](https://github.com/user-attachments/assets/97eda2d0-499e-4f28-a796-2f48bdbe4842)

-the Show Details Page is where the booking confirmation and flight details are displayed.
-Here's a button that redirects to modify page
+The Show Details Page is where the booking confirmation and flight details are displayed.
+Here's a button that redirects to modify page.

 ### 9) Modify Page: